-Three candidates are vying for the 2022 Republican nomination for Utah County Attorney: incumbent David Leavitt and challengers Adam Pomeroy and Jeff Gray.
+Two candidates are are on the June 28 Republican primary ballot, vying for the 2022 Republican nomination for Utah County Attorney: incumbent David Leavitt and challenger Jeff Gray.
+Adam Pomeroy has withdrawn.

 Adam lives in Orem.
 Both he and his wife are prosecutors in the county attorney’s office.
 His dad is a police officer.
 Adam came to Utah to go to BYU and graduated with a law degree, with honors.
 He then worked at the Pacific Legal Foundation, a conservative version of the ACLU formed by former Reagan cabinet members.
 He even had one of his articles cited by US Supreme Court Justice Clarence Thomas.